Aspen High School launches student exchange with Nantes, France

 "Whereas with Chamonix (one of Aspen's Sister Cities in France), they're both rural mountain tourist towns."

-On Feb.
-6, 14 juniors and two teacher chaperones from Lycee Nelson Mandel, a high school in Nantes, arrived in Aspen.
+On Monday, 14 juniors and two teacher-chaperones from Lycée Nelson Mandel, a high school in Nantes, arrived in Aspen.

 The students, two boys and 12 girls, are staying with Aspen High School parents throughout their 12-day visit.